How do I tell the university?

-Inform us at any time during your studies by telling a tutor from your programme team, your Personal Academic Tutor or a member of student support services staff at your Home Academic Partner.
+Inform us at any time during your studies by telling a tutor from your programme team, your Personal Academic Tutor or a member of student support services staff at your academic partner.
 The sooner you tell us the better, so that appropriate support can be put in place as soon as possible.

 What will happen when you tell us?

-Once you have disclosed a disability or additional support need, support services staff at your Home Academic Partner will make follow-up contact with you where reasonable and appropriate, and begin the process of putting together a support plan as necessary.
+Once you have disclosed a disability or additional support need, support services staff at your academic partner will make follow-up contact with you as appropriate, and begin the process of putting together a support plan as necessary.

-In discussion with support services staff at your Home Academic Partner, you will provide information about your needs, previous support arrangements you may have used and anticipated support needs while studying with us.
+In discussion with support services staff at your academic partner, you will provide information about your needs, previous support arrangements you may have used and anticipated support needs while studying with us.
 This discussion will enable services staff to recommend a support plan for you and inform relevant staff of these arrangements.

 Your support plan will be reviewed at least once during the academic session.
 Depending on your specific needs, the support arrangements you require and your mode of attendance you may be advised to apply for Disabled Students’ Allowance.

 For students resident in Scotland, an application form for DSA can be obtained from the Student Awards Agency for Scotland or by calling SAAS on 0300 555 0505.
-Further advice and support with DSA applications is available from student support services staff at your Home Academic Partner.
+Further advice and support with DSA applications is available from student support services staff at your academic partner.

 Disclosure and confidentiality

-Any information you provide will be treated sensitively and will only be used for your potential benefit.
+Any information you provide will be treated sensitively, in accordance with our needs assessment privacy notice, and will only be used for your potential benefit.
 Relevant members of staff will need to know what adjustments they should make for you, in order that you can appropriately supported during your studies.
 They are not entitled to know the reasons for these adjustments unless you choose to inform them.
 Choosing not to disclose a disability or additional support need may have an impact on the support available to you.